Who can you trust?

 How long has the company been trading?

-Fake businesses are set up all the time to steal customer information (identity theft) so do you really know to whom you are giving your personal and financial information?
-Choose an established company with a reputation.
+Fake businesses are set up all the time, often with brand new websites designed to steal customer information (identity theft).
+So do you really know to whom you are giving your personal and financial information?
+Choose an established company with a strong reputation.

 Does the website show a contact name and address?